eeldev-docs/doc.steamcorepro/docs/docfiles/getting_started/testing_steam_functionality.md

 ## Testing a Packaged Build

 - Always package your game as a **Development Build** for local testing.
 - If packaging as a **Shipping Build**, you must upload the build to Steam and launch it via the Steam Client.
+(This behavior can now be turned off if you want to test shipping builds locally, see [configuring plugin](./configuring-plugin.md))

 ## Packaging Using the Project Launcher
 * [Check out this tutorial on how to use the project launcher!](./package-project.md)